The 10 Best TV Shows of 2022 (So Far)

 Break

-Unmissable, the drama Ruptura made the following provocation: what if you could split your mind and not take your work problems home, and vice versa?
-Would you go through this experiment?
-It is in this breeze that the characters of the favorite series live to, at least, be nominated for an Emmy for best drama.
+Unmissable, the drama Rupture made the following provocation: what if you could split your mind and not take your work problems home, and vice versa?
+Would you go through this experiment? in this breeze that the characters of the favorite series live to, at least, be nominated for an Emmy for best drama.

 Rupture is available on Apple TV+.